|Survey name||International Trade in Services|

 Every effort is made to ensure that the series are comparable over time.
 International standards (BPM6) are used in the production of ITIS data; therefore, figures published by the UK should be comparable with other countries.
 UK representation in working groups and Eurostat (by the ONS), help ensure that the UK is synchronised with any changes from EU member states.

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 The annual survey data are published in the International trade in services statistical bulletin.
-Each publication includes a Quality and methodology section, to enable users to further understand the complexities of the ITIS survey.
+Each publication includes a Quality and methodology section to enable users to further understand the complexities of the ITIS Survey.
 There is also a separate methodology page.

 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 Our website also offers users the option to download the narrative in PDF format.
-In some instances, other software may be used, or may be available on request.
+In some instances, other softwares may be used, or may be available on request.
 Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information please refer to the contact details at the beginning of this report.

 For information regarding conditions of access to data, please refer to the following links:

 Access to microdata is via the Secure Research Service (SRS).

 Further queries can be sent to the ITIS public enquiry team at firstname.lastname@example.org.

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)